 Chris is a founder and partner in The Mortgage Professionals of Central Oregon for 12 years, developed, owned and managed commercial real estate in Bend for 12 years and in 2011, he became a partner at Fratzke Property Management with Brian Fratzke.
 Chris was a long time Board Member prior to shifting to the Advisory Board.

 Bob became President & CEO of Gannett in 2015.
 He previously was President of Gannett's local publishing division prior to the company's split, from 2008 -- 2015.
 In that role, he oversaw 92 daily news brands along with approximately 400 non-daily products.

 Lori is a Marketing Writer, Editor and Social Media Manager who centers her work around creating compelling brand identities via creative, customer-centric content.
 As a B2B copywriter, she helps companies clearly communicate complex information, while attracting high-quality leads and turning those prospects into customers.

-Kelly leads OSU-Cascades' effort to build a campus in Bend.
+Kelly helped lead OSU-Cascades' effort to build a campus in Bend.
 In collaboration with campus and OSU leadership, Kelly is focused on long range strategic planning, physical infrastructure and the financial health of the branch campus.
 She transitioned to OSU in 2013 following her role as associate dean for finance and operations at the University of Oregon, School of Law.
 In her role at the law school, she served students, faculty and staff as the head of finance, human resources, information technology and building operations and maintenance.

 Lori is Vice President of Taylor NW LLC, where her focus is in the Land Development division overseeing projects including the recently completed Shevlin Health and Wellness Center.
 Lorri and her husband, Todd, have supported multiple community projects and nonprofits across our communities in Central Oregon.